-The Company maintains an extensive file of the prospecting and exploration of the Chandalar Mining district, cataloging documents dated as early as 1904.
-Most previous work was by mining companies and individuals who were focused on mining the gold placers and quartz veins but who conducted little organized geologically based exploration.
+We maintain an extensive file of the prospecting and exploration of the Chandalar Mining district, cataloging documents dated as early as 1904.
+Most of the previous work was by mining companies and individuals who were focused on mining the gold placers and quartz veins but who conducted little organized geologically based exploration.
 Even less attention was given beyond existing vein exposures.
-There is no reliable accounting of the exploration expenditures over the entire hundred-year period; however, since we (new management) acquired the Company in 2003, \$2.468 million of qualifying assessment work has been accomplished (excludes infrastructure, capital equipment, transport cost, and office support).
-In addition to work performed in the 2011 field season noted below, we completed two drill programs, a 7,763-foot reverse circulation placer evaluation drill program in 2006 and a 15,304-foot, 107-hole reverse circulation placer evaluation drill program in 2007.
+There is no reliable accounting of the exploration expenditures over the entire hundred-year period; however, since we (new management) acquired the Company in

+2003, \$2.468 million of qualifying assessment work has been accomplished (excludes infrastructure, capital equipment, transport cost, and office support).
+In addition to work performed in the 2011 field season noted below, we completed two drill programs, a 7,763-foot reverse circulation, 39-hole reconnaissance-level lode exploration drill program in 2006 and a 15,304-foot, 107-hole reverse circulation placer evaluation drill program in 2007.
 We also accomplished local mapping of about 40 identified prospect areas; collection and geochemical analyses of approximately 1,400 soil, 1,400 rock, 70 stream sediment and 11 water samples, and preparation of anomaly maps; a trenching program of 45 trenches consisting of 5,937 feet, of which 4,954 feet was exposed bedrock, and collection of about 550 trench-wall channel samples; ground magnetometer survey grids of 15 prospect areas, and survey lines totaling 28 miles.
 We have collected and assayed a total of 3,431 surface samples at Chandalar.
 In addition, approximately 4,500 drill samples have been analyzed.

 The Chandalar district has a history of prior production, but there has been no significant recurrent production over the years.
 Our 2007 exploration work discovered and partially drilled out a large placer gold deposit in the Little Squaw Creek drainage.
 In 2009, we opened the Little Squaw Creek Gold Mine as a test project.
 Favorable results led to the expansion of the mine in 2010.
 So far, start-up production of the Little Squaw Creek Gold Mine amounts to 2,022 ounces of fine gold.
 This deposit is geologically characterized as an aggradational placer gold deposit.
 It is unusual in the sense that it is the only such known alluvial, or placer, gold deposit in Alaska, although many exist in Siberia.
 Our discovery contrasts to others in Alaska that are commonly known as bedrock placer gold deposits.
-Aggradational alluvial gold deposits contain gold particles disseminated through thick sections of unconsolidated stream gravels in contrast to bedrock placer gold deposits are generally more uniform and thus more conducive to bulk mining techniques incorporating economies of scale.
+Aggradational alluvial gold deposits contain gold particles disseminated through thick sections of unconsolidated stream gravels in contrast to bedrock placer deposits where thin but rich gold-bearing gravel pay streaks rest directly on bedrock surfaces.
+Aggradational placer gold deposits are generally more uniform and thus more conducive to bulk mining techniques incorporating economies of scale.
 This contrasts with bedrock placer gold deposits where gold distribution tends to be erratic and highly variable.
 The plan view of our discovery is somewhat funnel-shaped, and as such has been divided into two distinct geomorphological zones: a Gulch, or narrower channel portion, and a Fan, or broad alluvial apron portion.